 Do you often reject help, even when you need it more than anything?
 As a strong person, it’s hard to feel like you can’t accomplish things, and it does something to your self-worth and respect when you need assistance.
 However, accepting help from a friend, loved one, or coworker is freeing.

-You become stressed out when you pile your plate so high that you can’t get everything done.
-You want to be the superstar that can accomplish monumental tasks without anyone else, but you must remember that you’re only human.
-Everyone needs help from time to time, and it has nothing to do with weakness.
+You become stressed when you pile your plate so high that you can’t finish everything.
+You want to be the superstar who can accomplish monumental tasks without anyone else, but you must remember you’re only human.
+Everyone needs help occasionally, and it has nothing to do with weakness.

 Introverts have a significant issue with asking for help.
-These folks are the do-it-yourself kind, and they might be quiet, but they have a strong sense of pride.
-If your default position is to turn inwards when you can’t get it all done, then it could be that you have introverted tendencies.
+These folks are the do-it-yourself kind, and they might be quiet.
+But they have a strong sense of pride.
+If your default position is to turn inward when you can’t get it all done, then you could have introverted tendencies.

 Eight Reasons People Reject Help

 Whether you’re an introvert, extrovert, or a combination of the two doesn’t matter.
 You must learn to stop rejecting help and allow others to lighten your load for your sanity.
-It’s not going to harm your self-respect or destroy your sense of self-worth.
+It won’t harm your self-respect or destroy your sense of self-worth.
 Here are some common reasons why so many people decline help.

 1. People Reject Help Because They Fear Rejection

 No one likes feeling rejected.
-Therefore, many folks are afraid that someone will refuse the request if they go out on a limb and ask someone to help them.
-Those little fears and voices inside your head will tell you that people won’t help you anyway, so what’s the point of asking.
+Therefore, many folks fear that someone will refuse the request if they go out on a limb and ask someone to help them.
+Those little fears and voices inside your head will tell you that people won’t help you anyway, so what’s the point of asking?
 You should never fear that others will belittle you if you bring your issues to someone for help.

-Sure, judgment is a straightforward form of rejection, but not everyone will refuse you.
-A true friend or someone that loves you will put their head together with you and try to find a way to get it done, even if they can’t assist.
+Judgment is a straightforward form of rejection, but not everyone will refuse you.
+A true friend or someone who loves you will put their head together and try to find a way to get it done, even if they can’t assist.

 2. You Don’t Want to Feel Like a Burden

 You’re not the only person who can’t get it all done.
-You feel that accepting help from someone is only going to put them behind.
-Sure, there’s a self-respect issue too, but you don’t want to put anyone else out when they have such a busy schedule.
+You feel that accepting help from someone will only put them behind.
+Sure, there’s a self-respect issue, too.
+But you don’t want to put anyone else out when they have such a busy schedule.

 If you tend to be introverted or shy, being the center of attention is not your cup of tea.
 You don’t like to tell people about how you’re having problems and can’t get things done because you fear they will view you as weak or inferior.
 Well, get that negative self-talk right out of your mind.
-No one will view you as anything other than an average person who needs some assistance.
+No one will view you as anything but an average person needing assistance.

 3. You Mentally Chastise Yourself

-Sometimes, you feel like there’s no reason why you can’t get the things done you need to accomplish.
+Sometimes, you feel there’s no reason you can’t get the things you need to accomplish.
 You give yourself a mental talk about how you need to “get over it” and “just do it.”
-You need to stop telling yourself to toughen up and thinking that you’re not living up to your potential just because you need help.
+You need to stop telling yourself to toughen up and think you’re not living up to your potential just because you need help.

 Stop telling yourself that you should be able to do this when it’s probably more than anyone could accomplish.
-Sometimes you can’t just get over it and cope, and you need to be a man or woman enough to say, “I need help!”
+Sometimes, you can’t just get over it and cope; you must be a man or woman enough to say, “I need help!”

 4. You Don’t Want to Owe Anyone Anything